linguisticmind/search-in-subs/README.md

               ously set options, or replace them.

               The phrase 'previously set options' refers to either the default value of <opts> set by search-in-subs itself (''),  or  a  value set in the configuration file.

               When a single colon (':') is used, <opts> replace the previously set options.

               When a double colon ('::') is used, <opts> are appended  to  the previously set options.

               When  the leading colons are omitted, whether <opts> replace the previously set options, or are appended to them is determined by an  *additonal* value that is yet again set either by search-in- subs itself (append), or in the configuration file.

               The name of the variable that controls this  has  the  following
               format:  optdata__<opt_name>__<optdata_name> where <opt_name> is
               the name of the option, and <optdata_name> is the  name  of  the piece  of  option  data  that  the  variable holds.
-In this case <opt‐ data_name>  is  'append'.
-So if the option's variable is called 'opt_mpv_opts', then the variable  that  controls  what  happens when   the   leading   colons   are   omitted  is  called  'opt‐ data__mpv_opts__append'.
+In this case
+              <optdata_name> is 'append'.
+So  if  the  option's  variable  is
+              called  opt_mpv_opts,  then the variable that controls what hap‐ pens  when  the   leading   colons   are   omitted   is   called optdata__mpv_opts__append.

    Other
        --color